“58 percent of commuter trips in DC are by bike, walking or public transit”

 One of the best ways to experience Washington, DC is on foot.
 The city’s wide sidewalks meander past the inspiring monuments and museums found on the National Mall, as well as the intimate museums, world-class theaters and splendid gardens in the city’s collection of neighborhoods.

-Of course, those who prefer to explore on two wheels will be happy to know that Capital Bikeshare has over 350 stations across DC, Virginia and Maryland.
-Its fleet includes more than 3,000 bicycles, and the system is easy: simply join (options range from a Day Key to a year-long membership) and you have access to bikes 24 hours a day.
+Those who prefer to explore on two wheels, Bike and Roll DC(change to Unlimited Biking) offers rentals from two locations in DC, and has a wide variety of bikes to choose from, including kids' bikes and attachments.
+With each rental, helmets, locks and a map are included, and the friendly staff will help you plan your route to explore the city.
+Additionally, Capital Bikeshare has over 350 stations across DC, Virginia and Maryland.
+Its fleet includes more than 3,000 bicycles, and the system is easy: simply join (options range from a Day Key to a year-long membership) and access bicycles 24 hours a day.
 The first 30 minutes of each trip is free, with each additional half hour incurring a fee.